News on cross-border financial services in Belgium post-Brexit

 We will keep you informed on any future developments.

-Eveline Hellebuyck is a senior associate in our Brussels office and a member of Loyens & Loeff’s Banking & Finance practice group in Belgium.
+Eveline Hellebuyck is a counsel in our Brussels office and a member of Loyens & Loeff’s Banking & Finance practice group in Belgium.
 She has extensive experience in banking and finance, and financial and regulatory matters.T: +32 2 743 43 99 E: firstname.lastname@example.org

 Don't miss out.
 Stay up to date about our latest news and events.Stay informed